waffiqaziz/BAZZ-Movies/docs/BAZZMoviesModularization.md

 adding more modules may complicate the project’s Gradle setup compared to a single monolithic module.
 > To address this, we create [convention plugins](/build-logic/convention/build.gradle.kts) to
 > extract reusable build configurations into type-safe Kotlin code.
-In the Now in Android app, these
+In the BAZZ Movies app, these
 > convention plugins are located in the [`build-logic` folder](/build-logic/).

 ## Types of modules in BAZZ Movies